How much time does a mentor have to give?

 Do you have measurable results?

-(These results are obtained through Quarterly Assessments and Mentor Reporting Forms)
+(These results are obtained through Quarterly Assessments and Mentor Reporting Forms for 2012)

 69% of children referred to the program received some form of programming